Deep faith. Courageous spirit. Action for justice.

 Sisters, Servants of the Immaculate Heart of Mary, are Catholic women bound together in faith.
 Urged by the love of God to respond to the most serious needs of our time, we pursue justice, peace and sustainable ways of life.

-Based in Monroe, Mich., our community of more than 270 vowed sisters and 122 associates ministers in education, pastoral care, spiritual development, social services, mental and physical health, and social justice—throughout the United States and in Canada, Puerto Rico, Mexico, South Sudan and South Africa.
+Based in Monroe, Mich., our community of more than 225 vowed sisters and 112 associates ministers in education, pastoral care, spiritual development, social services, mental and physical health, and social justice—throughout the United States and in Puerto Rico, Mexico and South Africa.

 We work to bring about peace, justice and sustainability.
 The focus of our prayer and work is to build a culture of peace and right relationship among ourselves, with the Church, and with the whole Earth community.
 We seek justice for all of God’s creation, in this world and beyond.